mrislam11378/refarch-privatecloud/Install_OCP_4.x.md

     All nodes which will also be used as storage nodes will need a second hard disk provisioned (the installer will only use /dev/sda).
 This second hard disk will be /dev/sdb and will be used by Ceph when installing the Ceph storage cluster.
 You can also add more than one additional disk to be used by the Ceph storage cluster, but only one is required.

-1. Create the 'append-bootstrap.ign' File
+1. Create the `append-bootstrap.ign` File

     The bootstrap.ign file is too large to be used when deploying the VMs as documented below so you will need to create a smaller file which will cause the VMware server to grab this file from the webserver you configured on the installation server.
 Because we created a softlink for our project folder, the file is already accessible for download.
 We just need to create the `append-bootstrap.ign` file for use when we deploy our bootstrap node.